sayarib/Basic-Banking-System/README.md

 # Basic-Banking-System
-A simple dynamic website facilitating the environment of a baking system
+A simple dynamic website facilitating the environment of a banking system.
+Various options of money transfer and customer details